Narojj/glass-morphism-website/README.md

 This project is a code-along demonstrating html and css skills.
-The goal with this project is to refine what knowledge I have currently while continuing to learn new skills.
-Practice good commits and clean code. :)
+The goal with this project is to refine what knowledge I have currently while continuing to learn new skills, practice good commits and clean code. :)